msheikh9/adaptive-duelist-ai/README.md

 - **Deterministic by seed, verified.** Positions are integers and the tick order is fixed.
 Replay files record a state checksum every 300 ticks plus a final-state hash, and `replay-audit` passes 14/14 cross-process.
 Repeated runs of the same seed agree exactly.
 - **Three auditable tiers.** Swap between a uniform-random baseline (T0), Markov-only prediction (T1), and the full adaptive system (T2) at the title screen.
 Reported side-by-side under [Measured Results](#measured-results).
 - **Sub-pixel integer physics.** No floating-point position math.
 Positions are stored as `pixels × 100` for exact reproducibility.
-- **1039 passing tests.** Covers FSM transitions, physics, training pipeline, API, and full match simulations.
+- **1063 passing tests**, and the fixes above are verified by reverting each one and confirming a test fails.
+Covers FSM transitions, physics, the shared simulation tick, cross-process determinism, replay round-trips, the training pipeline, the API, and full match simulations.

 ---